 “Then it must’ve been the Orcs, right?”

-I was quite taken aback how quickly he nailed it.
-Dealing with drama wasn’t easy, especially from crazies like Orska who was bent on chasing after the future.
-Not only that all the other Orcs were a bunch of rude bastards that I didn’t wanted to deal with.
-It made the so called Titan look like nothing compared to them.
+I was quite taken aback by how quickly he nailed it.
+Dealing with drama wasn’t easy, especially from crazies like Orska, who was bent on chasing after the future.
+Not only that, all the other Orcs were a bunch of rude bastards that I didn’t want to deal with.
+It made the so-called Titan look like nothing compared to them.

 When I didn’t reply, Phil continued.
 “You did what you had to do.
 There is no question about that.”

 “Good.
 Don’t let it get to you too much.
 You did more good for Stryd than anyone of those Orcs could.”

 “Plus, if you weren’t there.
 He probably would’ve never made it out.”

 I turned my head towards him.
 “What do you mean, he would’ve never made it out?
 Were they going to kill him?”
 God, I hope not.
 That would’ve been horrible.
 These Orcs were seriously crazy.
 It was like the old Sparta training or something.